 Trainers encourage students (and employers of trainees) to complete and return these surveys as a means of receiving feedback about the training service provided.
 All surveys remain anonymous.

 Once received the surveys are filed electronically.
-Any complaints or suggestions that are identified by the Administration staff are brought to the attention of the Administration and Compliance Manager.
+Any complaints or suggestions that are identified by the Student Engagement Team are brought to the attention of the Administration Manager and the Training Delivery Manager.

-The Administration and Compliance Manager will complete a continuous improvement request form where applicable.
+The Administration Manager will complete a continuous improvement request form where applicable.

 Continuous Improvement requests

-Where a need for an improvement is identified a continuous improvement request form will be completed and given to the Administration and Compliance Manager.
+Where a need for an improvement is identified a continuous improvement request form will be completed and given to the Administration Manager.

 Continuous improvement requests are logged on a register and evaluated for implementation by the continuous improvement committee bi monthly.

-Progress of requests are monitored by the Administration and Compliance Manager.
+Progress of requests are monitored by the Compliance Team.

 Continuous Improvement Maintaining Compliance